scott-joe/meal-planner--old/readme.md

   - [ ] Work on fewer meals with meat
   - [ ] Specify how many days to eat out
   - [ ] Specify main course vs sides and build meals with appropriate sides
+- [ ] Interactive meal plan builder.
+Ask some questions to set options.
+Given a few options for each day, select as you go.

 ## Technical things